Safwan Mbaé

-Safwan Mbaé (born 20 April 1997) is a professional footballer who plays as a defender for Championnat National 2 club Saint-Malo.
-Born in France, he plays the Comoros national team.
+Safwan Mbaé (born 20 April 1997) is a professional footballer who plays as a centre-back for Championnat National 3 club Bourgoin-Jallieu.
+Born in France, he plays for the Comoros national team.

 Club career

-Monaco

 Mbaé made his professional debut on 26 April 2017 in the Coupe de France semi-final against Paris Saint-Germain.
 He started the game and played the whole match in a 5–0 away loss, during which he scored an own goal in the 51st minute.

-GOAL FC

 In September 2020, Mbaé signed for GOAL FC on a free transfer.
+After spells at Saint-Malo, FC Sète 34 and SO Châtellerault, Mbaé joined newly relegated Championnat National 3 club FC Bourgoin-Jallieu ahead of the 2024-25 season.

 International career

-Born in France, Mbaé is of Comorian descent and also holds Comorian citizenship.
+Born in France, Mbaé is of Comorian descent and also holds Comorian nationality.
 Mbaé was called up by the Comoros on 23 August 2019.
-He made his international debut for the Comoros on 1 September 2021 during the 7–1 friendly win against the Seychelles, their biggest win ever.
+He made his international debut on 1 September 2021 during a 7–1 friendly win over the Seychelles, the biggest win in the history of the Comoros national team.